 Dismissal protection period and notice period

 Universities are not allowed to dismiss you immediately if you are made redundant: a dismissal protection period applies, starting the moment you are informed of your impending dismissal.
 You may only be dismissed at the end of this ten-month dismissal protection period, with a notice period of three months (Article 9.10 of the CAO).
+The dismissal protection period will be shortened with effect from 1 July 2023.

 During the dismissal protection period, your employer will investigate whether there is another position suitable for you, either within or outside the university.
 As part of this redeployment investigation, you and your employer will agree on the efforts both of you will make to increase the likelihood of finding suitable work (Article 9.11 of the CAO).